-- a. to be constructed of an impervious surface and all surface water drainage from those areas must flow through an approved oil interceptor prior to discharging into any surface water drainage system or ground water (detailed specification for oil interception will be part of the permit conditions); Or - b. to be constructed using an approved SUDS system (Hanson Formpave has been pre-approved but other paving systems will be considered based on their ability to reduce hydrocarbon discharges to the environment to no more than 1 mg/l).
+- a. to be constructed of an impervious surface and all surface water drainage from those areas must flow through an approved oil interceptor prior to discharging into any surface water drainage system or ground water (detailed specification for oil interception will be part of the permit conditions); Or - b. to be constructed using an approved SUDS system.
+Paving systems will be considered based on their ability to reduce hydrocarbon discharges to the environment to no more than 1 mg/l.